vuejs/eslint-plugin-vue/docs/rules/padding-line-between-tags.md

 This rule requires blank lines between each sibling HTML tag by default.

 A configuration is an object which has 3 properties; blankLine, prev and next.
 For example, { blankLine: "always", prev: "br", next: "div" } means “one or more blank lines are required between a br tag and a div tag.”
 You can supply any number of configurations.
-If a statement pair matches multiple configurations, the last matched configuration will be used.
+If a tag pair matches multiple configurations, the last matched configuration will be used.

 - `blankLine` is one of the following:
   - `always` requires one or more blank lines.